govertb/GPUGraphLayout/readme.md

                      approximation using Barnes-Hut (GPU implementation only supports Barnes-Hut)

 `edgelist_path`      : Text file (ascii) containing node IDs for each edge on a separate line (whitespace separated).
-                       Lines starting with a `#` and self-loops are ignored.
+                       Lines starting with a `#`, the direction of edges, and self-loops are ignored.

 `out_path`           : path to write resulting layout to